 Good news for ethanol industry

-For some years, the EPA has banned the sale of gasoline with a blend of 15 percent ethanol during the summer.
+For some years, the Environmental Protection Agency has banned the sale of gasoline with a blend of 15 percent ethanol — E15 — during the summer.
 This regulatory rule was based on the claim that this more-ethanol intensive product than the 10 percent blend sold all year long might result in greater smog during hot weather.
-It was announced following the White House meeting that the president has agreed that this limitation on selling E15 will end.
+This prohibition has been in place for three decades.